united-security-providers/usp-core-waap-killercoda/usp-core-waap-header-filtering/step2/info.md

 </details>
 <br />

-The application correctly responds with message "unauthorized" (combined with HTTP Status Code 401).
-Now presenting the (dummy) authorization header the backend responds with data:
+The application correctly responds with the message "unauthorized" (combined with HTTP Status Code 401).
+Now presenting the (dummy) authorization header, the backend responds with data:

 ```shell
 curl -v \